USGS-R/res-temperature-process-models/README.md

 ### Installing GLM locally

-Ideally you'd use the Shifter/Docker container, but if you really must run GLM3 on a local computer...
+The Shifter/Docker container should have reproducibility benefits but adds layers of complexity and may sometimes be slower (at least for Docker).
+To install run GLM3 on a local computer:

 1. Install home-brew (https://brew.sh/)
 ```sh